TriSight Communications is a public relations firm staffed entirely by students from the University of Southern California.

 Current Executive Board:

-Janine Grey is a first-year graduate student working towards her Master’s of Strategic Public Relations at the Annenberg School for Communication and Journalism.
+Janine Grey is a second-year graduate student working towards her Master’s of Strategic Public Relations at the Annenberg School for Communication and Journalism.
 While she is originally from Riverside, California, she earned her Bachelor’s of Fine Arts in Photography and Graphic Design at Shawnee State University in Portsmouth, Ohio.
 After graduating from undergrad she served in Armenia as a Peace Corps Volunteer where she sat as Co-Chair of the Public Relations Committee and worked as the Public Relations/Marketing Director for the project Border2Border, in which a group of volunteers backpacked across the country to teach under-served youths healthy living habits.
 Janine has been with TriSight since her first semester at USC, working on the Dream Team Directors account.
-Beginning in spring 2017, she will work with Operation Surf as the account manager, as well as heading the agency as a whole.
+Since spring 2017, she has worked with Operation Surf as the account manager and has led the agency as a whole.

 Deputy Managing Director

 Lisa joined the Executive Board to help rebrand TriSight into an even more amazing organization.
-This year she will be focusing on transforming TriSight and her ultimate goal is to focus on gaining real-world experience through her three job opportunities next semester.
+This year she has been focusing on transforming TriSight and her ultimate goal is to focus on gaining real-world experience through her three job opportunities this semester.

 When Lisa graduates, she wants to work with a company focused on technology and television – her two passions.